-Additionally for the above-mentioned hatchways the application of which considers their use at sea, the specified substantiation shall include assessment of seaworthiness and deck flooding, confirming that the ship's safety shall not decrease at any sea condition in accordance with the designated area of navigation.
+for hatches that may be open at sea - technical background containing assessment of seaworthiness and deck flooding as well as confirmation that the safety of the ship is provided at any sea condition in accordance with the designated area of navigation.

-- 3.2.5.2 Minimum design loads for hatchway covers. - 3.2.5.2.1 For ships of 100 m in length and above design loads for hatchway covers shall be calculated in the following way: - .1 position 1 hatch covers located in the forward quarter of the ship's length shall be designed for wave loads, in t/m^2 , at the forward perpendicular, determined by the following formula:
+- 3.2.5.2 Minimum design loads for hatchway covers. - 3.2.5.2.1 For ships of 100 m in length and above design loads for hatchway covers shall be calculated in the following way: - .1 position 1 hatch covers located in the forward quarter of the ship's length shall be designed for wave loads, in t/m2, at the forward perpendicular, determined by the following formula: